etorkia/MCHammer.jl/docs/src/manual/4_moving_results.md

 > In the SIPmath Standard, uncertainties are communicated as data arrays called SIPs (Stochastic Information Packets).
 For example, the SIP representing the roll of a die would be expressed as thousands of outcomes, which could be stored in Excel or a database.
 The open SIPmath™ Standard enables legacy and future simulation models to communicate with each other, ushering in a new paradigm for enterprise risk management.

-The SIPMath standard can be consulted on the [probabilitymanagement.org](https://www.probabilitymanagement.org/20-standard) website
+[siplogo] The SIPMath standard can be consulted on the [probabilitymanagement.org](https://www.probabilitymanagement.org/20-standard) website

 ## Importing Variables / Data.